 “Next comes the Guinness yeast, a strain that’s been handed down from generations past.
 It’s so precious that we keep a reserve amount under lock and key, just in case anything should happen to our main supply.
 The yeast captures the full freshness of every one of the painstakingly sourced ingredients, ensuring our beer is perfectly fermented and charged with the flavor that’s made us famous across the globe.” —Guinness® Brewing

 Without yeast banking, that consistently perfect flavor and fizz of your favorite fermented beverage would fall flat in time.

 The question is, can you do it at home?
 Absolutely.
 Let’s look at how.

 What is yeast banking?

-A yeast bank is a store of isolated yeast–wild or harvested, that are kept alive for future use.
-A yeast bank, or culture library is an important part of any brewers kit.
+A yeast bank is a store of isolated yeast–wild or harvested, that is kept alive for future use.
+A yeast bank or culture library is an important part of any brewers kit.
 The same could be said for mushroom growers as well, as spawn and cultures can be stored in similar ways.

 There are a few accepted methods in the brewing and culturing world that generally have consistent results.
 Let’s look at a few:

 For short term storage–six to nine months–an agar slant can be used.
 Similar to the agar plates, agar is poured into a tube which can then be sealed off, preventing drying out.
 This method is ideal for the small-batch home brewer as it can be stored in a refrigerator and accessed with relative ease.

 As with all culturing projects, you will require sterility when it comes to your mediums and equipment.
 This will require you to have access to an autoclave or at least a pressure cooker, which is often more reasonable for the home brewer.
 You will also need agar-agar, an inoculation loop, and ideally, an agar plate/petri dish streaked with an isolated yeast colony.